rebekafarias/rebekafarias/README.md

 <div align="center">
-    <p>Hi, I am Rebeka.
-Pay me a coffee and maybe we can be friends.</p>
+    <h3>Hi, I am Rebeka.
+Pay me a coffee and maybe we can be friends.</h3>
 </div>

 #